On Connections of Conformal Field Theory and Stochastic L{\oe}wner Evolution: Operator--algebraic aspects of SLE

 \subsection{Highest-weight representations}

 We start by recalling some basic facts from the theory of highest weight representations of the Virasoro algebra.
-This particular infinite Lie algebra plays an important role in string theory and as we will see, in SLE.
+This particular infinite Lie algebra plays an important role in string theory and as we will see, in SLE. (cf. e.g.~\cite{DiFrancesco:nk, FbZ, KR})

 The Witt algebra is usually defined as the Lie-algebra of complex (polynomial) vector fields on the punctured unit disc $\D^{\times}$.
 These can be seen as derivations.

 The elements

 yield a $\C$-basis of $\witt$, i.e.